 Order overage.
 This helps your installer with tricky cuts, but also helps with variation.
 If there are pieces of tile you don't like, set them aside or use them under the vanity where they won't be seen.

 Inspect your material and do a dry layout.
 You or your installer should look through the ceramic or stone tiles as much as possible.
 Shuffle the tiles around, so you don't end up with all the lighter pieces on one side of the design, and the darker pieces on the other.

 A Natural Beauty

-A master bath featuring AC's Silver Stitch, design by Artisan Builders, photo via Architectural Ceramics on Houzz
+A master bath featuring AC's Silver Stitch, design by Artisan Builders, photo via Architessa on Houzz

 Another way to see a stone's natural variation, is through lot photos.
 Here, our warehouse has grouped several pieces of the Silver Stitch marble together to show the tile's variation.
 This lot photo also gives an idea of what it means to do a dry layout before installing your tile.
 We've done our best to shuffle the lighter and darker pieces to avoid an uneven distribution of veining.